-- Deleting start up sequences on page 131 - Start up sequence properties on page 131
+- Deleting start up sequences on page 138 - Start up sequence properties on page 138

-Handling unexpected termination of synchronization
+Handling unexpected interruption of synchronization

-If synchronization is executed with a start up configuration, some One Identity Manager processes are stopped.
+If synchronization is run with a start up configuration, some One Identity Manager processes are stopped.
 It is not possible to start this start up configuration again.
 The One Identity Manager saves start information of the current synchronization in the database.
 This start information is reset once synchronization is completely normally.

-If synchronization was terminated unexpectedly, for example, a server was no available, you must manually reset the start information.
+If synchronization stopped unexpectedly because a server was not available, for example, you must manually reset the start information.
 You can only restart synchronization after this.

 IMPORTANT: Start information may not be reset if synchronization is running normally.

-Before you reset the start information, ensure that synchronization has really been aborted.
+Before you reset the start information, ensure that synchronization has really been stopped.